ranerp/lightweight-api-starter/README.md

 ## Development

-To start the server and let the _nodemon_ worry about auto reloading the changes run the following command:
+To start the server and let the _nodemon_ worry about auto reloading the changes, run the following command:

 ```text
 npm run dev